SK-EID/smart-id-java-client/README.md

 setTrustStore(trustStore);
 ```

-## Dynamic-link flows
+## Device-link flows

-Dynamic-link flows are more secure way to make sure user that started the authentication or signing is in control of the device or in the proximity of the device.
+Device-link flows are more secure way to make sure user that started the authentication or signing is in control of the device or in the proximity of the device.
-More info available here https://sk-eid.github.io/smart-id-documentation/rp-api/3.0.3/dynamic_link_flows.html
+More info available here https://sk-eid.github.io/smart-id-documentation/rp-api/device_link_flows.html

-### Dynamic-link authentication session
+### Device-link authentication session

 #### Request parameters

 * `relyingPartyUUID`: Required.
 UUID of the Relying Party.
 * `relyingPartyName`: Required.
 Friendly name of the Relying Party, limited to 32 bytes in UTF-8 encoding.
 * `certificateLevel`: Level of certificate requested.
 Possible values are ADVANCED or QUALIFIED.
 Defaults to QUALIFIED.
 * `signatureProtocol`: Required.
 Signature protocol to use.
-Currently, the only allowed value is ACSP_V1.
+Currently, the only allowed value is ACSP_V2.
 * `signatureProtocolParameters`: Required.
-Parameters for the ACSP_V1 signature protocol.
+Parameters for the ACSP_V2 signature protocol.
-    * `randomChallenge`: Required.
-Random value with size in range of 32-64 bytes.
-Must be base64 encoded.
+    * `rpChallenge`: Required.
+Base64-encoded value, length between 44 and 88 characters..
     * `signatureAlgorithm`: Required.
 Signature algorithm name.
-Supported values are `sha256WithRSAEncryption`, `sha384WithRSAEncryption`, `sha512WithRSAEncryption`.
-* `allowedInteractionsOrder`: Required.
-An array of objects defining the allowed interactions in order of preference.
+Supported value only `rsassa-pss`.
+    * `signatureAlgorithmParameters`: Required.
+Parameters for the signature algorithm.
+        * `hashAlgorithm`: Required.
+Hash algorithm name.
+Supported values are `SHA-256`, `SHA-384`, `SHA-512`, `SHA3-256`, `SHA3-384`, `SHA3-512`.
+* `interactions`: Required.
+Base64-encoded JSON string of an array of interaction objects.
     * Each interaction object includes:
         * `type`: Required.
 Type of interaction.
 Allowed types are `displayTextAndPIN`, `confirmationMessage`.
         * `displayText60` or `displayText200`: Required based on type.
 Text to display to the user. `displayText60` is limited to 60 characters, and `displayText200` is limited to 200 characters.
-* `nonce`: Optional.
-Random string, up to 30 characters.
-If present, must have at least 1 character.
-Used for overriding idempotency.
 * `requestProperties`: requestProperties:
     * `shareMdClientIpAddress`: Optional.
 Boolean indicating whether to request the IP address of the user's device.
 * `capabilities`: Optional.
 Array of strings specifying capabilities.
 Used only when agreed with the Smart-ID provider.
+* `initialCallbackURL`: Optional.
+Must match regex `^https:\/\/([^\\|]+)$`.
+If it contains the vertical bar `|`, it must be percent-encoded.
+Should be set when using same device flows.

 #### Response parameters

 * `sessionID`: A string that can be used to request the session status result.
 * `sessionToken`: Unique random value that will be used to connect this signature attempt between the relevant parties (RP, RP-API, mobile app).
 * `sessionSecret`: Base64-encoded random key value that should be kept secret and shared only between the RP backend and the RP-API server.
+* `deviceLinkBase`: Required base URI used to form device link or QR code.

-#### Examples of initiating a dynamic-link authentication session
+#### Examples of initiating a device-link authentication session

 ##### Initiating an anonymous authentication session